Emissions trading: Criticism

-Emissions trading has been criticised for a variety of reasons.

-For example, in the popular science magazine New Scientist, Lohmann (2006) argued that trading pollution allowances should be avoided as a climate stabilization policy for several reasons.
-First, climate change requires more radical changes than previous pollution trading schemes such as the US SO2 market.
-It requires reorganizing society and technology to "leave most remaining fossil fuels safely underground".
-Carbon trading schemes have tended to reward the heaviest polluters with 'windfall profits' when they are granted enough carbon credits to match historic production.
-Expensive long-term structural changes will not be made if there are cheaper sources of carbon credits which are often available from less developed countries, where they may be generated by local polluters at the expense of local communities.

 Distributional effects

 The US Congressional Budget Office (CBO, 2009) examined the potential effects of the American Clean Energy and Security Act on US households.
 This act relies heavily on the free allocation of permits.
-The Bill was found to protect low-income consumers, but it was recommended that the Bill be made more efficient by reducing welfare provisions for corporations, and more resources be made available for consumer relief.
+The Bill was found to protect low-income consumers, but it was recommended that the Bill be made more efficient by reducing welfare provisions for corporations, and that more resources be made available for consumer relief.
 A cap-and-trade initiative in the U.S. Northeast caused concerns it would be regressive and poorer households would absorb most of the new tax.

-Carbon Leakage

-The current state of ETS shows that roughly 22% of global greenhouse emissions are covered by 64 carbon taxes and emission trading systems as of 2021.
-This means that there are still several member states that have not ratified the Kyoto Protocol.
-This is a cause of concern for energy intensive industries that are covered by such instruments that claim that there is a loss of competitiveness.
-Such corporations are thereby forced to take strategic production decisions that contribute to the issue of carbon leakage.
+Effectiveness

+A 2008 book compiling research on emissions trading in the European Union cautiously endorses the effectiveness of emissions trading in practice: "Notably for the greenhouse gas emissions problem, emissions trading seems to be very much suited to reaching the necessary reductions in a cost-effective way."
+Recent empirical research supports this assessment.
+A 2024 systematic review and meta-analysis of 80 ex-post evaluations across 21 carbon-pricing systems found average emissions reductions of approximately 5–21% after implementation (around 4–15% after correcting for publication bias).
+Firm-level causal evidence also indicates that the EU Emissions Trading System reduced regulated manufacturers’ CO₂ emissions by 14–16% without detectable losses in output or employment, achieved primarily through investments that lowered emissions intensity and no observed carbon leakage.